Internal medicine

 • Aerobic exercise: 150 minutes or more per week (brisk walking, swimming, cycling)

-• Strength training: 2 or more times per week (especially for the elderly)
+• Strength training: Twice a week or more (especially for seniors)

-• Avoid prolonged sitting (stand up every 30-60 minutes)
+• Don't sit continuously (stand up once every 30-60 minutes)

-• If you dislike exercise, start by "taking the stairs" or "walking one train station."
+• If you dislike exercise, start by "taking the stairs" or "walking one train stop"

 Other